elct9620/heroku-buildpacks-php-with-phalcon/README.md

-Heroku Buildpack - PHP with PahlconPHP
+Heroku Buildpack - PHP with PhalconPHP
 ===

+For phalcon user on heroku, easy deploy their phalcon app.

 Usage
 ---